0xchase/lecture-6/readme.md

 The other reason to use inheritance *relates to the type system: to enable a child type to be used in the same places as the parent type*.
 This is also called **polymorphism**, which means that you can substitute multiple objects for each other at **runtime** if they share certain characteristics. the trait object `Box<dyn Trait>` is the secret.
 When talking about generics, we said the compiler will figure out what type a generics is at compile time.

 ## Defining a Trait for common behavior

 **A trait object `Box<dyn Trait>` points to both an instance of a type implementing our specified trait as well as a table used to look up trait methods on that type at runtime.**

 The Rust compiler restricts that all the values in a vector must have the same type.
-Even if we define a generic type, the generic type can be substituted with one contrete type at a time
+Even if we define a generic type, the generic type can be substituted with one concrete type at a time

 ```rust
 // generic